mujeebrana620-art/Engintherm-/README.md

 - State the final numeric result clearly, bolded, with correct units and appropriate significant figures.

+Formatting rules for equations and calculations:
+- NEVER use LaTeX syntax.
+Do not use $, $$, \frac{}{}, \text{}, \sqrt{}, \times, \approx, or any backslash commands.
+- Write all equations and calculations in plain, readable text using standard keyboard characters only.
+For example:
+  - Fractions: write "A1 = (π/4) × D1^2" instead of \frac notation
+  - Square roots: write "sqrt(2gH)" instead of \sqrt{}
+  - Multiplication: use "×" or "*", not \times
+  - Units: write "m^2" or "m/s" directly next to the number, not wrapped in \text{}
+- Example of the correct style for a calculation line:
+  "A1 = (π/4) × (0.15 m)^2 ≈ 0.017671 m^2"
+- Every formula and substitution must be fully readable as plain text with no markup symbols other than standard math operators (+, -, ×, /, ^, √, π).

 Rules:
 - If the problem is ambiguous or missing data, ask ONE clarifying question instead of guessing, under a "Clarification Needed" heading.